francisnazareth/iaas-k8s/README.md

-# Kubernetes Infrastructure on Azure
+# Kubernetes Cluster (IAAS) on Azure

-This repository contains Bicep templates to deploy a Kubernetes infrastructure on Azure using Infrastructure as Code (IaC).
+This repository contains Bicep templates to deploy a Kubernetes cluster on Azure using Infrastructure as Code (IaC).

 ## Architecture